-The full-length album that I’ve been working on at Fantasy Studios is fully in the works and on schedule for its Spring 2019 release.
+The full-length album that I’ve been working on at Fantasy Studios is fully in the works and on schedule for its Summer 2019 release.

 In the meantime, I have an autumn offering, called "Hello Again."
 It's an EP (short album) that I recorded earlier this year.
 It's stripped down, down-home and home-made with five new tracks (some new songs, some familiar) and album art from my dear friend, Eric Saibel.
 It’s available in all the digital places, but I'm also happy to send you a physical CD or a download-card in the mail.
 Because I love the post office and we could be penpals.

 For those who want to hear or buy the songs, they are here: https://store.cdbaby.com/cd/rachelgarlin5

 For those who want to read about the songs, a perspective from David Bean Radio Promotion is shared below.

 "Philip Roth Song" is a timely tribute to literature based on an imagined conversation with Roth about how "you write for your whole life, you try your best."
 With an unapologetically simple arrangement (voice and acoustic guitar), the song manages to fill up an important space in the conversation about how prizes and recognition interact with our artistic sensibilities.

 “Hey Garrett” is a waltzing vignette drawn from young love remembered.
 With earnest and imaginative images, Garlin admits and queries: “Hey Garrett, I still have the birthday perfume that I got from your mom / I still wear it, on special occasions like cleaning the attic alone / Where I still have the blanket and all of the cards, the pinecone we found in the snow / Do you ever think of the two of us / Or did you just let it go?”